Skip to content

 sol fa fuku gan. – The sun makes clothes dry.

-Marking sentence elements
+Marking the sentence elements

 Sentence elements can consist of more than one word.
 Subject and object can be noun phrases that consist of many words, and there can be a series of verbs (i.e. a serial verb) instead of a singular verb.
 In such cases the boundaries between the sentence elements can become doubtful.